artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 Users who have recently migrated to AtoM, or are catching up on a backlog of accessions, may need to add new :term:`accession records <accession record>` that have older dates encoded in the accession number.
-There are two ways this can be done in AtoM - however, both require that a user have :term:`administrator` access to the application.
+There are several ways this can be done in AtoM - however, the first two require that a user have :term:`administrator` access to the application.

 Method 1: CSV Import